Top 10 DIY Terrarium TipsLearn how to make a terrarium, the best plants for terrariums, care, maintenance and more.

-Terrariums make it possible to incorporate growing things into places that aren't exactly conducive — like your dry, lackluster, light-lacking work space or your equally moisture-deficient living room.
+Terrariums make it possible to grow things in places that aren't exactly conducive — like your dry, low-light work space or your equally moisture-deficient living room.
 A closed terrarium becomes a biosphere where humidity is elevated, plants are self-watered and the mini ecosystem just chugs along on autopilot with minimal intervention.

 It's simple, it's fun, it's creative and it can change your world.